19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Items/Known Equipment/Weapons.md

 *Throwing Knives Note:*

 *Yes I am aware dagger / hatchets don't have the thrown property.
-You can absolutely throw a them to try to hit something.
-That counts as an improvised [Ranged Attack](../../Game%20Structure/Ranged%20Attack.md) weapon.
+You can absolutely throw them to try to hit something.
+It counts as an improvised [Ranged Attack](../../Game%20Structure/Ranged%20Attack.md) weapon.
 The idea that throwing a knife / axe is a valid combat technique is pure fiction.
-I know its a fantasy game, but this is the somewhat realistic part, not the magic part.*
+I know this is a fantasy game, but this is the somewhat realistic part, not the magic part.*

-*You want to throw you weapon, get a javelin.*
+*You want to throw you weapon?
+Use a javelin.*